hirako2000/remarkable-harmony-sketches/README.md

 ### Prerequisites

-Git clone/checkout this repo
+Git clone/checkout this repo.

 You need python3 if you want to build the content.

 ### Images folder/s

 - Put photos in the `/photos` folder.
-Flat list of images, or add subfolders too!
+Flat list of images, or add subfolders are supported
-- For each of the folder, its name will become the album name
+- Each of sub folder becomes the album name

 **Example**: You can use `tree photos /F` to see all of your file in `photos` folder
 ```